msvh5vxc62-boop/adlp-validator-clean/GOVERNANCE.md

 # ADLP Governance

-The Autonomous Defect Language Protocol (ADLP) is an open specification for representing machine diagnostic events using standardized canonical codes.
+The Autonomous Diagnostic Language Protocol (ADLP) is an open specification for representing machine diagnostic events using standardized canonical codes.

 ## Registry Authority